opendp/opendp/docs/source/user/programming-framework/supporting-elements.rst

 #.
 The relation depends on the input and output domain in its proof to restrict the set of neighboring datasets or distributions.
    An example is the relation for :py:func:`opendp.transformations.make_sized_bounded_sum`, which makes use of a ``SizedDomain`` domain descriptor to more tightly bound the sensitivity.
 #.
-Combinators also use domains to ensure the output is well-defined.
+Combinators also use domains to ensure that the output is well-defined.
-   For instance, chainer constructors check that intermediate domains are equivalent to guarantee that the output of the interior function is always a valid input to the exterior function.
+   For instance, chainer constructors check that intermediate domains are equivalent to guarantee that the output of the first function is always a valid input to the second function.

 .. _metrics:

 Metrics
 -------
-A metric is a function that computes the distance between two elements of a set.
+A metric is a function that computes the distance between two elements of a domain.

 .. _symmetric-distance: